AnimMouse/ffmpeg-stable-autobuild/README.md

 Schedule of builds: Every time [ffmpeg-windows-build-helpers](https://github.com/rdp/ffmpeg-windows-build-helpers) updates or I updated the repository or when FFmpeg makes a new major release.

+#### Release Retention Policy
+Release builds are kept for two years.\
+Last 1 pre-release build are kept every time a release build are released.

 ffmpeg, ffprobe, and ffplay are included.

 Nonfree builds with Fraunhofer FDK AAC (libfdk_aac) & DeckLink.